Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 Wacker Elastosil FX Gel 30

-In addition to the well-known FX 10 and FX 20, Wacker's FX line also includes gel-like variants such as ELASTOSIL FX Gel 30.
-These gel factors can be used as a subcutaneous layer or as filled pockets in practice models when a more gelatinous feel is desired.
+From Wacker's FX line, in addition to the well-known FX 10 and FX 20, gel-like variants such as ELASTOSIL FX Gel 30 are also available.
+These gel factors are useful as a subcutaneous layer or as filled pockets in training models when a more gelatinous feel is desired.

 Surgical Training:

-- Adhesive pads - combine a firm core with a soft top layer
+- Suture pads - combine a firm core with a soft top layer

-- Incision Exercise - Materials that cut open smoothly
+- Incision practice - materials that cut smoothly

 - Laparoscopic training - advanced organ models